 Fixed deposit and any other fixed-income options are not lucrative anymore as the interest rates going down and given the situation of the economy, I do not think the government will increase the interest rates.
 Real estate and gold ould be the other two options.
 But, if the real estate is not making you any money then it might be a liability.
 Physical gold could not be a cash-flowing asset either.
 In fact, to protect the gold, you will need to spend money on vault.

 So, good stocks could be great way to grow your wealth.
 Although I like sovereign gold bond too, which pays 2.25% interest.
 And I invest in the NPS too, which is like annuity.
 But, still, I do not think without dividends I will be able to generate enough cash flow during retirement.
+So, stocks would be good investment for retirement income.
 Debt or fixed income instruments will eventually generate less income, even may be less that inflation rate.
 Stocks have a better chance to keep up with inflation and as long as you choose companies with a great cash flow, they might continue paying out their cash flow as dividends and as free cash flow grows, the dividend pay out will grow too.
-Hence, dividend stocks might be good option for retirement portfolio.
+Hence, dividend stocks might be good option for retirement income portfolio.

 In case you do not have brokerage accounts, please open one first, and you can open in Zerodha .
 And start buying stocks.

 Good Investment For Retirement Income:

 I will definitely suggest to put money in PPF account if you are not doing that and national pension scheme is another good option.